 The chicken farmers usually try to fulfill the chicken’s calcium and magnesium needs from their diet, as one fruit is fulfilling calcium and magnesium needs, isn’t it a win-win?

-Besides, the above-mentioned nutrients, papaya also contain a small amount of thiamine, riboflavin, niacin, manganese, phosphorus, zinc, vitamin E, and K.
+Besides, the above-mentioned nutrients, papaya also contains a small amount of thiamine, riboflavin, niacin, manganese, phosphorus, zinc, vitamin E, and K.

-All these nutrients are equally demanded for balanced health and growth.
+All these nutrients are equally demanded balanced health and growth.

 Yes, chickens can eat papayas with or without peels.
 Feeding papayas with seeds should be avoided as they are extremely harmful to chickens.